andreevlex/dawgdic-rs/README.md

 There are several necessary steps to compile and install libdawgdic into your system.

-1. Clone it with `git clone https://github.com/dmchk/libdawgdic.git`.
+1. Clone it with `git clone https://github.com/dmchk/libdawgdic.git`
-2. Prepare the build directory with `mkdir libdawgdic/build`.
+2. Prepare the build directory with `mkdir libdawgdic/build`
-3. Go to the build directory with `cd libdawgdic/build`.
+3. Go to the build directory with `cd libdawgdic/build`
-4. Configure it with `cmake ..`.
+4. Configure it with `cmake ..`
-5. Compile it with `make`.
+5. Compile it with `make`
-6. Install it with `sudo make install`.
+6. Install it with `sudo make install`
 7. Reconfigure your runtime bindings with `sudo ldconfig`, if necessary.

 After that you may consider two new files in your system: